Why storytelling should be part of your alignment strategy

 Creating a story

 Our own experiences with using storytelling to achieve alignment confirm Harari’s claims.
 We have learned that creating a story to which people can relate is a good way of conveying ideas.
 It becomes even more powerful when you take your initial idea and create a story around it together with others.
-It allows you to test your idea and to create the initial alignment.
+It allows you to test your idea and create the initial alignment.
 But how do you create your own story?
 We have compiled a list of our own learnings.

 Build a team